jcc117/OcarinaProgrammingLanguage/README.md

 	*Handling of Integers and Floats of Any Size*
-	*Heavy use of keywords to promote readability with the option to use traditional operators* *Strictly Typed, but also supports var types (similar to C#)* *Public and Private Classes and Subroutines*
+	*Heavy use of keywords to promote readability with the option to use traditional operators* *Strictly Typed, but also supports var types (similar to C#)* *Public and Private Classes and Functions*
-	*Variable Names, Class Names, and Subroutine Names which can include "?"*
+	*Variable Names, Class Names, and Functions Names which can include "?"*
 	*Function-Type variables*
 	*Functions not strictly tied to classes*
 	*Nested inner classes to any level desired*
 	*Packages (called Sages in this language)*
 	*Exception handling*
-	*"Double quoted strings" and 'Single quoted strings', similar to Javascript*
+	*"Double quoted strings" and 'Single quoted strings', similar to JavaScript*

 # Progress report
+	Advanced architecture design and planning
 	Symboltable generation and design
-	Syntactical rule development(what's considered an error other than grammar violations) Instruction manual writing
+	Syntactical rule development(what's considered an error other than grammar violations) Research into other interpretters and virtual machines Grammar improvements and expansion

-# Known Issues
-	For loop grammar
+# Planned Grammar Improvements
+	Sage-level variable declarations/assignments
+	Class-level variable assignments(not within a constructor or function)

 # Items Under Consideration For Later Release
 	*repl mode*